24/7 IT Support Denver: Help Desk and Escalation Planning

 First-Call Resolution Rate

 The percentage of issues resolved during the initial contact—without escalation or callback.
 Industry average is around 70%.
-Top Denver IT support companies achieve 80-85% first-call resolution by staffing their help desks with experienced technicians rather than entry-level call screeners.
+Top Denver IT support companies track first-call resolution and escalation trends by staffing their help desks with experienced technicians rather than entry-level call screeners.

 Why this matters: Every escalation adds delay.
 If your employee's email isn't working and the help desk has to "create a ticket and have someone call back," that employee is unproductive until the callback happens.
 First-call resolution means your team gets back to work faster.